Position

 What does a MRI Technologist do?

 An MRI Technologist operates MRI machines to produce detailed images of the body.
 This role requires a keen eye for detail and a strong understanding of anatomy and medical imaging.
 The technologist ensures that patients are comfortable and explains the procedure to them.
-They adjust the imaging equipment to capture the best possible images.
-The technologist works closely with radiologists to interpret the images and diagnose medical conditions.
+They work closely with radiologists to interpret the images and assist in diagnosing medical conditions.

 View MRI Technologist jobs nearby